philfv9/spmf-server-pythonclient/README.md

 The interface of the GUI client is organized around five views.

 The **Dashboard** provides an overview of the server’s current status,  server configuration, and a timestamped activity log showing every action taken during the session.
+It allows to connect and disconnect to the server.

 <div align="center">
   <img src="/images/dashboard.png" alt="Dashboard view" width="800">